pulse2percept/pulse2percept/doc/topics/stimuli.rst

 Electrical Stimuli
 ==================

-The :py:mod:`~pulse2percept.stimuli` subpackage provides a number of common electrical stimulus types, which can be assigned to electrodes of a :py:class:`~pulse2percept.implants.ProsthesisSystem` object:
+The :py:mod:`~pulse2percept.stimuli` module provides a number of common electrical stimulus types, which can be assigned to electrodes of a :py:class:`~pulse2percept.implants.ProsthesisSystem` object: